Ruwenzori Massif, trek on the Mountains of the Moon

 Day 10: Queen Elizabeth > Bwindi National Park: After viewing a panoramic sunrise on Lakes Albert and George, we leave the Mweya peninsula for the Ishasha Plains, famous for lions napping on the acacias and fig trees!
 Game drive then picnic en route to Bwindi.
 Night in lodge.

 Day 11: Bwindi Impenetrable Forest: After a “security briefing” delivered by our rangers, we will penetrate the dense and humid Bwindi jungle, to find one of the “human-familiarised” mountain gorilla groups.
 Silent observation of our peaceful, vegetarian cousins; their families of 8 to 20 individuals comprise of a silver back dominant male weighing upto 250 kgs for 1.70 m height.
 And if time allows, we will do a visit of the neighbouring Batwa community (pygmies living in Uganda and Rwanda).
 Dinner and night in lodge.

-Day 12: Bwindi Forest > Entebbe: Early breakfast then departure for Entebbe (9 hours on the road, with an extraordinary stop at the equator and lunch on the way).
+Day 12: Bwindi Forest > Entebbe: Early breakfast then departure for Entebbe (9 hours on the road, with a stop at the equator and lunch on the way).
 Diner and transfer to the airport.
 Flight, night and services in-flight.

 Option: flight from Bwindi to Entebbe (300 USD), then transfer for your international evening flight.Back to the tours list